MiguelCBar/Mastermind-Game-Computer-Networks-Project/README.md

    - **TCP**: Used for transmitting text files, ensuring no data loss.

 2. **Concurrency**:
-   - The server uses `fork` to create multiple processes, enabling simultaneous handling of multiple players without delays.
+   - The server uses `fork` to create multiple processes for TCP commands, enabling simultaneous handling of multiple players without delays.

 ## How to Compile and Run